pydanny/cookiecutter-djangopackage/README.rst

    :alt: Two Scoops of Django
    :target: http://twoscoopspress.org/products/two-scoops-of-django-1-11

-This project follows best practices as espoused in `Two Scoops of Django: Best Practices for Django 1.11`_.
+This project follows best practices as espoused in `Two Scoops of Django 1.11: Best Practices for the Django Web Framework`_.

-.. _`Two Scoops of Django: Best Practices for Django 1.11`: http://twoscoopspress.org/products/two-scoops-of-django-1-11
+.. _`Two Scoops of Django 1.11: Best Practices for the Django Web Framework`: http://twoscoopspress.org/products/two-scoops-of-django-1-11

 Support This Project
 --------------------